iandunn/compassionate-comments/readme.txt

 == Frequently Asked Questions ==

+= Why isn't the prompt showing when I type a rude comment? =

+That might be expected behavior, if the comment score is lower than the Sensitivity setting.

+If the score is higher, try opening your browser's error console, click the `Perserve logs` checkbox, and then submit the rude comment.
+Check if any errors appear in the console.
+Also check the Network tab to see if any XHR requests failed.

+If you see errors and you're not sure how to fix them, [open a support request](https://wordpress.org/support/plugin/compassionate-comments/) and copy/paste the exact errors there.

+Don't forget to delete any test comments you made :)

+= How can I edit the JavaScript files? =

+Unfortunately modern JavaScript conventions make this more difficult than editing PHP, but there are instructions in [the GitHub repository](https://github.com/iandunn/compassionate-comments).

 = Is this plugin secure? =
 I've done my best to ensure that it is, but just in case I missed anything [I also offer a security bounty](https://hackerone.com/iandunn-projects/) for any vulnerabilities that can be found and privately disclosed in any of my plugins.